-"PSD and Title V Greenhouse Gas Tailoring Final Rule" (75 FR 31514) hereafter referred to as the "Tailoring Rule."
-Final approval of Kansas's October 4, 2010, SIP revision will make Kansas's SIP adequate with respect to PSD requirements for GHG-emitting sources.
-Furthermore, final approval of Kansas's October 4, 2010, SIP revision will put in place the GHG emission thresholds for PSD applicability set forth in EPA's Tailoring Rule, ensuring that smaller GHG sources emitting less than these thresholds will not be subject to permitting requirements when these requirements begin applying to GHGs on January 2, 2011.
-Pursuant to section 110 of the CAA, EPA is proposing to approve this revision into the Kansas SIP.
+On August 30, 2010, TDEC submitted a draft revision to EPA for approval into the Tennessee SIP to establish appropriate emission thresholds for determining which new or modified stationary sources become subject to Tennessee's PSD permitting requirements for GHG emissions.
+Final approval of Tennessee's August 30, 2010, SIP revision will put in place the GHG emission thresholds for PSD applicability set forth in EPA's Tailoring Rule (75 FR 31514, June 3, 2010), ensuring that smaller GHG sources emitting less than these thresholds will not be subject to permitting requirements when these requirements begin applying to GHGs on January 2, 2011.
+Pursuant to section 110 of the CAA, EPA is proposing to approve this revision into the Tennessee SIP.

-Due to the fact that this proposed rule revision is not yet state-effective, Kansas requested that EPA "parallel process" the revision.
+Because this draft SIP revision is not yet state-effective, Tennessee requested that EPA "parallel process" the SIP revision.
 Under this procedure, the EPA Regional Office works closely with the state while developing new or revised regulations.
 Generally, the state submits a copy of the proposed regulation or other revisions to EPA before conducting its public hearing.
 EPA reviews this proposed state action and prepares a notice of proposed rulemaking.
 EPA publishes this notice of proposed rulemaking in the Federal Register and solicits public comment in approximately the same time frame during which the state is holding its public hearing.
-The state and EPA thus provide for public comment periods on both the state and the Federal actions in parallel.
+The state and EPA thus provide for public comment periods on both the state and the federal actions in parallel.

-After Kansas submits the formal stateeffective rule and SIP revision request (including a response to all public comments raised during the state's public participation process), EPA will prepare a final rulemaking notice for the SIP revision.
-If changes are made to the state's proposed rule after EPA's notice of proposed rulemaking, such changes must be acknowledged in EPA's final rulemaking action.
+After Tennessee submits the formal state-effective SIP revision request (including a response to all public comments raised during the state's public participation process), EPA will prepare a final rulemaking notice for the SIP revision.
+If changes are made to the SIP revision after EPA's notice of proposed rulemaking, such changes must be acknowledged in EPA's final rulemaking action.
 If the changes are significant, then EPA may be obliged to re-propose the action.
 In addition, if the changes render the SIP revision not approvable, EPA's re-proposal of the action would be a disapproval of the revision.